kmarkey/kmarkey.github.io/hack-cwru-workshop.md

     ## [1] 0.7

-The model without `FailryActiveMinutes` achieved a slightly better accuracy than the model with it, but does that matter?
+The model without `FairlyyActiveMinutes` achieved a slightly better accuracy than the model with it, but does that matter?
 If you’re interested in the benefits of model complexity, [here’s an article from Forbes](https://www.forbes.com/sites/forbestechcouncil/2021/08/10/five-reasons-why-simple-models-are-a-data-scientists-best-friend/).